SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: System Design

-We first note that a perfect extraction of the attack trace is impossible.
-Although prior research has established that the queries from black-box attacks are very similar~\cite{blacklight,stateful-detection}, the attack may still produce heavily distorted queries that are uncorrelated with the final adversarial example.
-For example, decision-based attacks usually query the model with pure Gaussian noise to initialize their adversarial direction~\cite{hsj}.
+\paragraph{Theoretical Limitations} We first note that a perfect extraction of the attack trace is impossible.
+Although prior research has identified the similarity among queries from black-box attack~\cite{blacklight,stateful-detection}, the attack may still produce heavily distorted queries that are uncorrelated with the final adversarial example.
+For example, decision-based attacks usually start with querying the model using pure random noise~\cite{hsj}.
 It is impossible to associate such queries with the underlying attack.